AegAttatfa/article-cms-azure/README.md

 # article-cms-azure
-This project for the Bertelsmann Scholarship - Introduction to Azure Applications
+This project for the Bertelsmann Scholarship - Introduction to Azure Applications from udacity